nonsindeads/ARSSM-Arma-Reforger-Simple-Server-Manager-GUI-/README.md

 `GET /health` returns plain `ok` for non-browser clients and provides a small HTML test UI when accessed via a browser (Accept: `text/html`).

+## Profiles

+Profiles are stored as JSON files under the app data `profiles/` directory.